Jewish Museum of Belgium: May 2014 shooting

-Museum and collection
+Collection and scope

 The museum has a collection of items that relate to Jewish customs from Europe, Asia, and Africa, dating back as far as the 18th century and mostly from the region to the east of river Rhine and countries around the Mediterranean.
-It holds 750 objects of judaica, 1,250 works of art, and an archive of 20,000 photographs, 5,000 posters, compact discs, LPs, and compact cassettes.
+It holds 750 objects of Judaica, 1,250 works of art, and an archive of 20,000 photographs, 5,000 posters, compact discs, LPs, and compact cassettes.
 It also has six thematic libraries containing a total of 25,000 works and editions, including works in Yiddish and Hebrew, works of Jewish artists, and genealogies.

 Building

 The museum is housed in the former Deutsche Schule, a German-language school founded in 1892 by the Deutscher Schulverein in Brüssel.
 The school originally operated in the former Impasse du Parc/Parkgang (today's Rue des Colonies/Koloniënstraat) before moving to these premises, designed by the architect O. Flanneau in 1900.
 The foundation stone was laid in 1901 and the building was inaugurated the following year.
 The complex initially consisted of two classroom wings separated by playgrounds, and included a hall, service rooms, as well as two shops.
-The school closed during the First World War, after which the building served as an annex of the Belgian State Archives.
+The school closed during the First World War, after which the building served as an annexe of the Belgian State Archives.

 The main building is a monumental example of eclectic architecture with neoclassical elements.
 It has four storeys, including a mezzanine, arranged in four wide bays beneath a mansard roof.
 The rendered façade features imitation joints above a blue stone ground floor.
 A vertical composition rises from the string course, with a left-hand rusticated projection marked by a round-arched entrance and glazed door set beneath an entablature and a balustraded balcony, surmounted by a oculus.
 The three right-hand bays are articulated with colossal pilasters and deep round-arched windows with imposts, keystones, balustrades, and characteristic muntin patterns.
 The ground and mezzanine floors contain two- and three-light windows replacing the former shop fronts, and the elevation is topped by a classical cornice with dormers set between pedestals.

 The rear wing, on the Rue de la Samaritaine/Samaritanessestraat, is more austere.
 It rises three storeys over five bays beneath a mansard roof and is characterised by broad rectangular windows set under I-beams.